Before you begin

 - Click Create User Attribute.

-- In the Type list, select a data type for the attribute.
-For a description of each type, see Authorization models settings.
+- In the Type list, select a data type.

 - In the Name box, enter a name for the attribute.
 Use a name tied to real concepts in your organization so that someone reading a policy can immediately understand what the attribute means.